webofdata/specification-archived/specification.md

 A server MAY choose to return an empty document if it doesn't support CURIE expansion in the query requests.
 </pre>

 A client can use a CURIE when querying.
-The curie is first resolved against the publishingnamespaces and then the internal namespaces.
+The curie is first resolved against the publishing namespaces and then the internal namespaces.

 ### Subject Representation